 Ballet buns are compulsory for all ballet students and hair must be tied back neatly off the face for all other classes.
 We suggest ballet buns for jazz and tap students with long hair.
 Uniform information is available here.

-Ballet teachers are able to demonstrate how to make a ballet bun for you in early Term 3, so you will have plenty of time to practice.
-There are also lots of tutorials available on You Tube.
-Simply type in ballet bun tutorial.
+You can find a Ballet bun demonstration here, so you have plenty of time to practice.
 If you need assistance on the day, we can help you.
 Please note, however, that you will need to bring your own equipment – hairbrush, hair elastic, bun pins, bobby pins and hairnet.

 Students will be assessed and graded.
 Our grading system has three key assessment areas, which are (1) Technique, (2) Presentation and (3) Effort.
 Each student will be given a final grade of ACHIEVED, ACHIEVED PLUS, MERIT, MERIT PLUS or EXCELLENCE (in outstanding cases only), which will be written on their report card and certificate presented to the student with their medal at prizegiving.

-A prizegiving for all medal test participants will be held on Saturday 9 September at 2.30pm, location to be confirmed.
+A prizegiving for all medal test participants will be held on Saturday 28 July in the afternoon, location to be confirmed.
 All medal test participants are invited on stage to receive their report card, certificate and medal.

 We encourage students to invite their family and friends to share in this happy occasion and don’t forget your camera!
 We also ask that you bring a small plate of food to share after the formalities.